Book A Motherland House Concert

 What’s a house concert?

-A house concert is when you invite your closest friends, family, coworkers & neighbors to watch me and my musician friends perform a 2 hour show in your cozy space.
-Minimum required guests are 30 people but more are warmly invited!!
-The show can be held in your living room, backyard, patio, garage, sun-room, church, barn etc. Almost any space will do!!
+A house concert is when you invite your closest friends, family, coworkers & neighbors to watch me and my musician friends perform a 2-hour show in your cozy space.
+The minimum required guests are 30 people but more are warmly invited!!
+The show can be held in your school living room, backyard, patio, garage, sun-room, church, barn, etc. Almost any space will do!!
 As long as there is enough seating for all your guests, a small power outlet and lots of GOOD VIBES in the air.